We Are Never Ever Getting Back Together: "We Are Never Ever Getting Back Together (Taylor's Version)"

 Swift re-recorded "We Are Never Ever Getting Back Together", subtitled "(Taylor's Version)", for her second re-recorded album, Red (Taylor's Version), released on November 12, 2021, through Republic Records.

-Reception

 Critics primarily focused on observations of Swift's delivery of certain phrases and words in the song.
-Some noted a dissimilarity between the "wee-ees"s of the original and re-recorded versions, with Olivia Horn of Pitchfork opining the re-recorded "wee-ee"s were more cloying than the original.
+Some noted a dissimilarity between the "wee-ee"s of the original and re-recorded versions, with Olivia Horn of Pitchfork opining the re-recorded "wee-ee"s were more cloying than the original.
 Rob Sheffield of Rolling Stone stated that the song included "a little extra venom" when she delivered the words "trust me".
 According to Hannah Mylrea of NME, Swift's vocal maturity can be observed in the spoken-word moments, including in the line: "With some indie record that’s much cooler than mine".
 Variety posed the question as to whether the delivery of "What?" on the track was more or less insolent.